ik5/fsutils/README.md

 # fsutils
-My Go file systems library
+My Go file systems library (for Linux at the moment).

+# TODO:

+[ ] Cross Platform implementation
+[ ] Re-create the API

 # License